yilewang/tvbdemos/europa_fsl/readme.md

-# The test script of FSL
+# The test scripts of FSL in europa

 I made two scripts for test run of fsl in europa: